 1. Note While You Listen

-Don't try to memorise!
-Instead, use abbreviations, arrows, and symbols to track flow.
+Do not try to memorise everything.
+Instead, use short notes, abbreviations, arrows, and symbols to track the flow of ideas.

 |